NaPiZip/Programming-basics-cpp/Design_patterns_in_modern_cpp/README.md

   ```

 ## Chapter 1: Introduction
 The introduction contains a lot of compressed knowledge which at some point get described in detail in section 9, hence I am not covering those elements, only if I think it makes sense.
-Nevertheless the SOLID Design Principles is interesting and Important.
+Nevertheless the SOLID Design Principles is interesting and important.

 ### The SOLID Design Principles
 SOLID is an acronym which stands for the following design principles (and their abbreviations):